bakish8/Kokitzu/KokitzuApp/DYNAMIC_IP_GUIDE.md

 This will automatically detect your IP and start the development server.

-### Option 2: Manual IP Update
+### Option 2: Automatic IP Update

 ```bash
 npm run update-ip
 ```

-This will detect your current IP and update the configuration files.
+This will automatically detect your current IP, test server connectivity, and update the configuration files without asking for confirmation.

+### Option 3: In-App Refresh

+Use the "Refresh" button in the NetworkStatus component (visible in development mode).

 ### Option 3: In-App Refresh